Hertford East railway station

 Hertford East railway station is the northern terminus of the Hertford East branch line off the West Anglia Main Line in the east of England, and is located in the town of Hertford in Hertfordshire.
 It is 24 mi 19 chain down the line from London Liverpool Street and is one of two stations in the town, the other being Hertford North on the Hertford Loop Line.
 Its three-letter station code is HFE.

 The station and all trains calling are operated by Greater Anglia.

 There are two platforms, although platform number one is generally only used during peak times, during times of disruption and primarily for trains to and from Stratford station.

 History

-The first station opened on 31st October 1843 sited to the east of the present station.
+The first station opened on 31 October 1843 sited to the east of the present station.

 The current station, designed by W. N. Ashbee, was opened by the Great Eastern Railway on 27 February 1888, replacing the first station.
-The station was listed in 1974 as a Grade II* listed building; in 1996 the buffer stop lights on platform 1 were separately listed in their own right.
+The station was listed in 1974 as a Grade II listed building; in 1996 the buffer stop lights on platform 1 were separately listed in their own right.

 The Grade II listed signal box at the station was dismantled in October 2021 to allow for platform extensions.
 It will be relocated to the Wensleydale Railway.

 Services

-The typical Monday-Saturday off-peak service is two trains per hour to London Liverpool Street via Tottenham Hale.

-The typical morning peak service is three trains per hour, two of which are for Liverpool Street via Seven Sisters and one is for Stratford via Tottenham Hale.
-The typical evening peak service is three trains an hour, two of which are for Liverpool Street via Tottenham Hale and one of which is for Broxbourne.

-The typical service on a Sunday is two trains per hour to Stratford via Tottenham Hale.